boazbk/tcs/lec_02_representation.md

 ### Meaning of representations (discussion)

 It is natural for us to think of $236$ as the "actual" number, and of $11101100$ as "merely" its representation.
 However, for most Europeans in the middle ages `CCXXXVI` would be the "actual" number and $236$ (if they have even heard about it) would be the weird Hindu-Arabic positional representation.^[While the Babylonians already invented a positional system much earlier, the decimal positional system we use today was invented by Indian mathematicians around the third century.
-It was taken up by Arab mathematicians in the 8th century.
-It was mainly introduced to Europe in the 1202 book _"Liber Abaci"_ by Leonardo of Pisa, also known as Fibonacci, but did not displace Roman numerals in common usage until the 15th century.]
+Arab mathematicians took it up in the 8th century.
+It first received significant attention in Europe with the publication of the 1202 book _"Liber Abaci"_ by Leonardo of Pisa, also known as Fibonacci, but it did not displace Roman numerals in common usage until the 15th century.]
 When our AI robot overlords materialize, they will probably think of $11101100$ as the "actual" number and of $236$ as "merely" a representation that they need to use when they give commands to humans.

 So what is the "actual" number?
 This is a question that philosophers of mathematics have pondered over throughout history.